Delegate in the Right Order and Avoid the $30K Rehiring Cost: Sequence for $80K–$120K Operators

 Week 33+: Strategic work

-Team: VA + Specialist, both 12+ months tenure, zero turnover
+Team: VA + Specialist, both with 12+ months tenure and zero turnover.

 Step 1: Systems Documentation - Before Any Hire